AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

    const localAudioTrack = await AgoraRTC.createMicrophoneAudioTrack({bypassWebAudio: true});
    ```

    > Note that this workaround has a side effect.
-After applying this workaround, the audio mixing fuction (`MixingAudioTrack`) in the SDK will fail.
+After applying this workaround, the audio mixing function (`MixingAudioTrack`) in the SDK fails.
    > </p>
    > </details>

 <details>
-<summary>iOS 15.x: Audio and video playback may be not resumed automatically after an interruption with a system phone call, another real-time interaction app, Siri, or alarm.</summary>
+<summary>iOS 15.x: Audio and video playback might not resume automatically after being interrupted by a system phone call, another real-time interaction app, Siri, or an alarm.</summary>
 <p>

 **Impact**: All browsers and apps that use WkWebView on iOS 15.x, such as Safari and Chrome.